 Property tax records at the county level usually date back to the first land records.
 Either the county treasurer or the register of deeds will be the custodian of these records.

 Numerous early tax assessment and general tax rolls are available at the State Archives of Michigan.
 Organized by county, the records include the name of the owner or occupant of the property, legal description and number of acres, value of land and personal estate, and amount of tax levied.
 There are tax rolls for some counties for the late 1830s, but most are for the last half of the nineteenth century.
-National Archives/Great Lakes Region in Chicago holds numerous federal personal property and corporate tax assessment lists for the state of Michigan

 Below is a list of online resources for Huron County Tax Records.
 Email us with websites containing Huron County Tax Records by clicking the link below: